ObjectPlayer/ethernaut-ctf/README.md

     - `execute-force-exploit.ts`: Executes the Force solution
   - `level-08-vault/`: Scripts for the Vault challenge
     - `read-vault-password.ts`: Reads the private password and unlocks the vault
+  - `level-09-king/`: Scripts for the King challenge
+    - `claim-throne.ts`: Deploys the KingExploit contract and claims the throne
   - `verify.ts`: Utility for manually verifying contracts on block explorers
 - `utils/`: Contains utility functions and configurations
   - `network-config.ts`: Network configuration for automatic contract verification